Geospatial distributions reflect rates of evolution of features of language: Results

-We suggest that, rather than representing different views on stability, these outliers are false positives and negatives of the genealogical method.
-We illustrate this with the case of (the presence or absence of) front rounded vowels (WALS feature 11A), i.e.~the vowels /y/ (e.g.~Finnish \emph{kyy}), /\textipa{\o}/ (German \emph{schön}), /\textipa{\oe}/ (French \emph{b\oe uf}) and /\textipa{\OE}/ (Danish \emph{grøn}).
-This is one of the most stable features in the genealogical analysis\footnote{Front rounded vowels are the fourth most stable feature (out of 86) in Dediu's study (Ref.~\cite{Ded2011}, Table S4) and the second most stable (out of 62) in Dediu and Cysouw's metastudy (Ref.~\cite{DedCys2013}, Table 7).} but one of the least stable features in ours (Table \ref{tab:tau-estimates}); we argue that evidence from both language change and language acquisition supports our position.
-On the one hand, front rounded vowels are frequently innovated: historical fronting of the back rounded vowel /u/ to [y] (with or without subsequent phonemicization to /y/) has been documented in a number of languages, including but not limited to Armenian, Attic-Ionic Greek, French, Frisian, Lithuanian, Old Scandinavian, Oscan, Parachi, Umbrian, West Syriac, Yiddish, Zuberoan Basque, and numerous dialects of English \cite{Oha1981,LabEtal1972,Dre1974,Las1988,Lab1994,Egu2017,Sam2017}; additionally, front rounded vowels can arise through the influence of /i/ or /j/ on a neighbouring back rounded vowel \cite{Oha1981,IveSal2003}.
-On the other hand, front rounded vowels are difficult to acquire in situations of language contact: there is experimental evidence that second-language learners whose first language lacks these vowels perceive them as more similar to back vowels than front vowels \cite{StrLevLaw2009}.
+We suggest that, rather than instantiating a lack of correlation between stability (as understood in the vertical programme) and temperature, these outliers are false positives and false negatives of the purely phylogenetic method of stability estimation in \cite{Ded2011}.
+This is illustrated by the case of front rounded vowels (WALS feature 11A), i.e.~the presence or absence of the vowels /y/ (e.g.~Finnish \emph{kyy}), /ø/ (German \emph{schön}), /œ/ (French \emph{bœuf}) and /{ Œ}/ (Danish \emph{grøn}) in a language's phonology \cite{Wic2015}.
+Front rounded vowels are one of the most stable features in the genetic analysis\footnote{Front rounded vowels are the fourth most stable feature (out of 86) in Dediu's study (Ref.~\cite{Ded2011}, Table S4) and the second most stable (out of 62) in Dediu and Cysouw's metastudy of traditional methods of stability estimation (Ref.~\cite{DedCys2013}, Table 7).} but one of the highest-temperature features in ours (Figure \ref{fig:temperatures}); we argue that evidence from both language change and language acquisition supports our position.
+On the one hand, front rounded vowels are frequently innovated: historical fronting of the back rounded vowel /u/ to [y] (with or without subsequent phonemicization to /y/) has been documented in a number of languages \cite{HarEtAl2011}.
+Additionally, front rounded vowels can arise through the influence of /i/ or /j/ on a neighbouring back rounded vowel \cite{IveSal2003}.
+On the other hand, front rounded vowels are difficult to acquire in situations of language contact: laboratory experiments have shown that second-language learners whose first language lacks these vowels perceive them as more similar to back vowels than front vowels \cite{StrLevLaw2009}.
 This perceptual assimilation is mirrored in speech production: productions of /y/ by second-language learners are far less advanced in phonetic space than native speakers' productions, and are indeed often perceived as /u/ by the latter \cite{Roc1995}.
 The fact that front rounded vowels are readily innovated points to a high ingress rate, while frequent acquisition failure by second-language learners in situations of language contact points to a high egress rate.
-These facts are inconsistent with the high stability predicted by the genealogical method, but consistent with our approach, in which high ingress and high egress make for high temperature (Eq.~\ref{eq:A:tau}) and thus low stability.
+These facts are inconsistent with the high stability predicted by the phylogenetic method, but consistent with our approach, in which high ingress and high egress imply high temperature (Eq.~\ref{eq:A:tau}).